AntHanna23/Summer-DevOps-CSUSB/docs/week1/Meeting Two (Setting up Machine, Docker installed First Docker command).md

 #### CentOS
     sudo yum update && sudo yum upgrade -y && sudo yum install docker.io -y

-## Creating Github //TODO Step by Step on creating keys and pulling repo
+## Creating Github
 Just go to the site and make an account.
 Make a repository and call it Docker practice.
+Now we will add an SSH key so that we can push and pull without having to use a password.
+First Create an SSH key.

+    ssh-keygen

+Name your key and place it in the .ssh file in your how directory.
+Now take the public key, Go to the settings of your get hub account and look for the SSH and GPG keys menu on the left side.
+Click on New SSH key and paste your public key into the field.

     https://www.youtube.com/watch?v=3aKda-oXWc8

-Watch this video to set up SSH keys and pull repo to start locally developing Containers
+This video gives a walk through if the instructions do not suffice

-## Docker Commands //TODO add this entire section
+## Docker Commands

+Here are some Docker commands that we are going to quickly introduce so that we may continue onto Docker files next week.

+    docker login - prompts you to long into docker hub so that you can push and pull images from your account

+    docker start – Starts one or more stopped containers

+    docker stop – Stops one or more running containers

+    docker build – Builds an image form a Docker file

+    docker pull – Pulls an image or a repository from a registry

+    docker push – Pushes an image or a repository to a registry

+    docker exec – Runs a command in a run-time container